 The Scotch Pine features vivid greens in complementary hues and has resilient needles that won’t easily fall out, even when dry.
 Be sure to wear thick gloves while decorating this tree due to its sharp needles.
 Its color and refreshing aroma will last the entire season, making it worth the effort.

-The Douglas Fir features a natural cone shape, so it won’t need much trimming to give you an iconic Christmas tree shape.
-It is a beautiful tree with soft, long-lasting and great-smelling needles.
-This fir is also easily found in tree lots across the country.
+The Douglas Fir features a naturally wide cone shape so it won’t need much trimming to give you a traditionally full Christmas tree profile.
+It’s a beautiful tree with soft, long-lasting, and great-smelling needles.
+You can find this fir easily in tree lots across the country.

-The Balsam Fir has a beautiful pyramidal shape with short, flat, and very aromatic needles that keep well.
+The Balsam Fir is one of the best types of Christmas trees out there.
+It has an iconic pyramidal shape with short, flat, and very aromatic needles that keep well.
 The tree’s rich dark green color creates the perfect backdrop for decorations and its branches are able to hold light ornaments.

-The Fraser fir is the most popular Christmas tree because of its ideal full shape.
+What is the most famous Christmas tree?
+Known for its ideal full shape, the Fraser fir is considered the most popular and top-selling Christmas tree.
 It makes a beautiful holiday tree with its silvery-green, inch-long needles that are soft to the touch.
 The branches are firm and capable of holding heavy ornaments, while the spaces between the branches make it easy to decorate.

-There are many factors to consider when choosing a Christmas tree, from its appearance to its decorating versatility and maintenance needs.
-Artificial trees that look and feel like the real thing are great alternatives, offering convenience and durability at the same time.
-Find a variety of highly realistic tree options at Balsam Hill.
+There are many factors to consider when choosing a Christmas tree—from its appearance, to its decorating versatility, and maintenance needs.
+The best artificial Christmas trees are those that look and feel like the real thing.
+They are great alternatives to their natural counterparts, offering convenience, longevity, and durability at the same time.